CargoRocket/CargoBikeIndex-Prototype/README.md

 Based on street type (seperate cycleway, cycleway on the road), street width, road surface, road smoothness, wether the street is located in a park or running in the opposite direction of a oneway street a cargoBikeIndex is computed for each street and displayed on a map.
 Barriers are displayed as red points.

+A score of 0 means not usable for cargo bikes (e.g. smoothness is bad or cyclepath width < 1.5 m).
+A score of 1 means very well suited.